jugshaurya/showcase/mdx-blogs/aptitude.md

   - pie chart

 ## Deductive Logic Problems
-  - Deriving a conclusion from a single/multiple proposition called premises.
+  - Deriving a conclusion from a single/multiple propositions called premises.

 ##